Elisabeth Dieudonné Vincent: Early life and family

 Elisabeth Dieudonné was born in 1798 in Jérémie, Saint-Domingue to a former slave woman, Rosalie of the Poulard nation, and her partner, Michel Étienne Henry Vincent, a Frenchman who had at one point owned the royal monopoly for the sale of meat in Les Cayes.
 She was baptized in Cap-Dame-Marie and though her parents were not officially married, her father acknowledged her as his child.

 Elisabeth's mother was from an area bordered on the east by the Senegal River valley and the Guinea coastline, stretching westward to Mali and encompassing the territory where the Pulaar language is spoken.
 She arrived in Saint-Domingue just prior to the Haitian Revolution.
 Slaves from Senegambia were rare in Saint-Domingue and records confirm that the Poulard woman Rosalie was owned in the early 1790s by a freedman, Alexis Couba, who sold her to the merchant Marthe Guillaume.
 In 1793, Guillaume sold Rosalie to Jean-Baptiste Mongol, the local butcher, but within two years, she had been returned to Guillaume.
-In December 1795, Guillaume manumitted Rosalie, but the British colonial governor Adam Williamson refused to ratify the official paperwork (this was during the British occupation of Haiti during the French Revolutionary Wars).
+In December 1795, Guillaume manumitted Rosalie, but British Governor Adam Williamson refused to ratify the official paperwork (this was during the British occupation of Saint-Dominigue during the French Revolutionary Wars).